mirego/jasper-nr-video-core-js/README.md

 Contributions are encouraged!
 If you submit an enhancement request, we'll invite you to contribute the change yourself.
 Please review our [Contributors Guide](CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+videoagent@newrelic.com.

+# License

+This project is distributed under the [Apache 2.0](https://apache.org/licenses/LICENSE-2.0.txt) License.

+The video-core also uses source code from third-party libraries.
+Full details on which libraries are used and the terms under which they are licensed can be found in the [third-party notices document](THIRD_PARTY_NOTICES.md).